makoto/blockparty/README.md

 Now run:

-* `yarn deploy:local` - for deploying to local, private chain, e.g. Ganache
+* `yarn deploy:local` - for deploying to local, private chain, e.g. Ganache.
+This will also call a script to update the `app` and `server` repo clones if you've checked them out as sibling folders.
 * `yarn deploy:ropsten` - for deploying to Ropsten (`.deployment.js` must be accurately setup)
 * _TODO: mainnet_

 ## NPM publishing